Menu (linked Index)

 Substituting for Wnet and Wc in equation (19) gives

-Assuming ΔU and Q are negligible (i.e. go to 0), we get
+Assuming ΔU and Q are negligible (i.e. approximately 0), we get

 If we assume Wnc is = 0,